 The amount of financial compensation you receive in a cash settlement or jury award is depends on what damages you can prove were caused by your accident.
 Your case might net you hundreds, thousands, or maybe even millions.
 It all depends on the nature of your crash and what losses you suffered as a result.
 If you were injured in a motorcycle accident that wasn’t your fault, you may be entitled to compensation for:

 - Lost wages from missed time at work

 - Damage to your motorcycle

 Depending on your specific situation, you may also be entitled to noneconomic damages, like pain and suffering, emotional distress, and loss of quality of life.

 Pain and suffering falls under the legal category of noneconomic damages, meaning it’s not something that has a set number attached to it like a bill from your doctor’s office.
 If you’ve suffered a serious, debilitating or permanent injury as a result of your motorcycle accident, you may be able to pursue damages for pain and suffering.

-If your family has suffered a tragedy, our law firm can help you pursue a wrongful death claim.
-Attorney Zach Herschensohn can help you find answers and get your family the compensation it needs and deserves.
+If your family has lost a loved one in a motorcycle accident, attorney Zach Herschensohn can help you find answers and pursue the compensation your family deserves.
 There’s no amount of money that can bring back your loved one – but holding the responsible party accountable for their actions is an important step toward gaining closure.
 A wrongful death lawsuit may include compensation for:

 - The deceased family member’s pain and suffering

 - Loss of inheritance